Docker compose

 - The system requires a Linux server.
 It runs in 🐳 Docker containers using a docker-compose configuration.
 Specifications:

-- OS: Ubuntu or Debian
+- OS: Ubuntu or Debian (tested and supported)

 - Hardware